Science of Stink

 Why liquor?
 Well, liquor is made with copious government oversight.
 While it is the same substance, (It's all ethanol: your face wash, mouthwash, liquor, and what you put in your car.) we appreciate that whiskey and vodka are regulated and thus, you know what they're made from and how.
 Many ethanols are made without clear insight into the base product.
 Petroleum can even be a base for body-product ethanols.
 In Pit Liquor's case, organic, local liquor is a far superior choice.

 Pit Liquor is entirely safe enough to eat and crazy-effective at the same time.
+Next time you ask yourself "why do armpits smell and how can I stop it?" check out our selection of effective natural deodorant.

 It's about time natural deodorants stopped being disappointing...and often not very natural.